nicolesquivel03/GutterStrikes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Instructions
+Enter your scores for each frame by using the buttons below.
+It will fill each frame's score in order starting from the first frame.
+Reset the scoreboard anytime by using the Reset button.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.